HLLINN/pi3iotgit/README.md

 6. You can have a try and add data to your database:
    Open chrome and key url"X.x.x.x/settemp.php?id=1&temp=22",you would see your database add one record of temperature.
 Check it out by key url"x.x.x.x/showtemp.php" and press refresh button.

-7. Check it out to see if the content of database get refreshed by the interval period via the program of "iot_temp_url_git.py"
+7. Check it out to see if the content of database get refreshed by a interval time via the program of "iot_temp_url_git.py"

 REFERENCES: